Sustainable Forestry Education SFE

 The SFE program enhances the ability of SFI-certified wood purchasing companies to demonstrate that they are complying with sustainable harvesting and land management practices, and all logging firms working for these certified companies must undergo SFE training.
 The SFE program is critically important to gaining public support for forest management and timber harvesting and enhancing the industry's credibility.

-For a list of MFPC-sponsored and other SFE training courses, as well as approved CE credit-bearing courses offered by outside agencies and organizations please view the 2019 SFI Training Schedule here.
-To register for an SFE course, please call the MFPC Office at 517-853-8880.
+For a list of MFPC-sponsored and other SFE training courses, as well as approved CE credit-bearing courses offered by outside agencies and organizations please view the 2024 training schedule (Coming Soon)

 The resources located below will give you a good idea of what type of information is covered during the classes.